Take your skills to the next level!

 This important question gets not asked often enough!
-And if you don’t think about it, in the beginning, it will be difficult change your mind after the project started.
+And if you don’t think about it in the beginning, it will be difficult to change your mind after the project starts.

 Most often, the persistence framework gets selected based on personal preferences.
 And while these are often based on past experiences, it is not always the best approach.